-The award is biennial, with the presentation of the award made at the Storylines Margaret Mahy Day in March.
-Applications will next be called for an award to be made in 2019.
+The award is made biennially, when merited, with the presentation of the award at the Storylines Margaret Mahy National Awards Day in April.
 Each entrant is required to submit a storyboard, a page of rough drawings and two pieces of finished art to fit with text provided by Penguin Random House.
+See Guidelines for details.
+The text for the 2023 award will be made available in early 2022.